Things to do in West London, UNITED KINGDOMMAP

 Exhibits include an old-fashioned telephone exchange (where operators had to physically connect cables to put calls through) and Tim Berners-Lee's first internet server (complete with post-it note saying 'Do Not Disconnect'!).

 The Science Museum's latest gallery is Mathematics: The Winton Gallery.
 This Zaha Hadid designed space looks like a cross between a wind tunnel and a cryogenics laboratory: built around a 1919 Handley Page aircraft, it certainly brings maths to life.

 The museum is also home to an IMEX cinema, several simulators and high quality temporary exhibitions (currently 'Mission to Mercury' and 'Superbugs: the Fight for Our Lives').

 Toddlers and children under six will have fun exploring The Garden, a small soft-play area found in the museum's basement.

 Amenities include a large shop selling science-inspired souvenirs and gadgets, four cafes and the Deep Blue Diner (a waiter-service family restaurant).

 The Science Museum is West London's best family day out.

 when?
 Open 7 days a week from 10 am to 6 pm except 24-26 Dec.

-The museum's collection is arranged into four galleries: the red zone (whose exhibits include 'earth lab', 'restless surface' and 'from the beginning'), the green zone (which includes displays on birds, creepy crawlies and minerals), the blue zone (which houses, amongst other things, dinosaurs, reptiles, fishes and mammals) and the orange zone (where the wildlife garden and new Darwin centre are located).
+The museum's collection is arranged into four galleries: the red zone (whose exhibits include 'earth lab', 'restless surface' and 'from the beginning'), the green zone (which includes displays on birds, creepy crawlies and minerals), the blue zone (which houses dinosaurs, reptiles, fishes and mammals) and the orange zone (where the wildlife garden and new Darwin centre are located).